 - The type of e-bike that you need is a cross-country or a mountain e-bike.
 Unlike in cruiser or city e-bikes, in cross-country or mountain e-bikes, rider’s weight is evenly distributed between the handlebars and seats.

-More expensive – more reliable?
+Are more expensive e-bikes more reliable?

 Even if you have extra money to spend, it is not always the best choice to buy very expensive models.
 As a rule, the more expensive e-bike the lighter the components.
 Many top range aluminum frames are so thin-walled that in some places metal can be squeezed by simply pressuring with your fingers.
 This isn’t the right choice for a heavy rider.